quii/go-http-reference-impl/bdd-draft.md

 Developers usually make life hard for themselves by not working methodically.
 They'll start worrying about technical details, writing lots of code but not validating it actually meets the user need, or the **behaviour** that you're supposed to be delivering.

-Growing Object-Oriented Software guided by tests prescribes starting with some kind of black-box test as your starting point.
+Growing Object-Oriented Software guided by Tests prescribes starting with some kind of black-box test as your starting point.
 By stating how you want your system to behave from the start, and aggressively only writing the code you need to make it pass; you'll have a north star to govern your efforts.

-When a pair of developers pick up a story in this repo, if it's for a distinctly new functionality, they start with an **acceptance test**.
+When a pair of developers pick up a story in this repo, if it's for a distinctly new functionality, they start with an **acceptance test** which should be run as a black-box-test against the system.
 If it's a further iteration on existing functionality, they should be able to add/change the unit tests within that area to drive out the change.

-Acceptance tests live in their own package in the root.
+Developers can define acceptance criteria in the `acceptance-criteria` folder.

 ```go
 type GreetingSystemAdapter interface {